 Stamp Duty & Land Transaction Tax Calculator

-Calculate stamp duty (SDLT) in England & Northern Ireland and Land Transaction Tax (LTT) in Wales on residential purchases.
+Calculate stamp duty (SDLT) in England & Northern Ireland, Land and Buildings Transaction Tax (LBTT) in Scotland, and Land Transaction Tax (LTT) in Wales on residential purchases.

 Estimates only – not tax advice.
 For planning purposes only; does not replace professional advice or official HMRC calculations.
 Full disclaimer